 “Intra-Day Nomination Change” means any change in the DCQ Scheduled for any Day that is after the Nomination Deadline.

+“Material Adverse Change” means (i) with respect to Buyer, Buyer shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s Corporation below BBB-, or (ii) with respect to Seller, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s below BBB-.

 “Maximum Daily Delivery Quantity” means the maximum quantity of gas that Buyer’s Gas Transportation Contracts, Gas Storage Contracts, Gas Supply Contracts or Buyer’s Storage can deliver to their primary delivery point(s) on any given day as shown on Exhibit 2.

 “MaxDQ” means the maximum quantity of Gas that Seller is required to Schedule per Day for delivery to Buyer at the Citygate Delivery Point(s) which shall be equal to the sum of the Maximum Daily Delivery Quantity at the Citygate Delivery Points of Buyer’s Assets.
 The MaxDQ shall be adjusted from time to time as follows: